 Sounds interesting.
 Can I try it?

 Of course -- this isn't just a theoretical concept.
 It's built in to our Greenfoot software, aimed at helping beginners learn to program.
 First, download and install Greenfoot 3.
-We'll switch to video to guide you through the process of writing your first project: We are hard at work on the final version, which we hope to release later in 2015.
+We'll switch to video to guide you through the process of writing your first project:

 One of the initial struggles in programming is mastering syntax; remembering the keywords and brackets (or indents in Python), entering them correctly, and not messing them up when editing.
 Teachers will know that students left alone with code will randomly delete curly brackets and destroy indentation -- but frame-based editing doesn't lumber them with curly bracket or indent management.